mukonojews/mukonojews.github.io/README.md

 # mukonojews.github.io

 Mukono Orthodox Jewish Community
-Visit [our website](mukonojews.org) for more information mukonojews.org  .
+Visit <a href="https://mukonojews.org" target="_blank">our website</a> for more information: https://mukonojews.org

 MukonoJews.org points here to:
-    Visit [our website](mukonojews.github.io) for more informationmukonojews.github.io  .
+Visit <a href="https://mukonojews.github.io" target="_blank">our website</a> for more information: https://mukonojews.github.io
-mukonojews.github.io